-The Computer Information Systems-Information Technology degree program provides a solid foundation in computing areas most important in todayÕs workplaceÑ including PC operating systems, common applications software, data communications and networking, database management systems, computer programming, and systems analysis and design.
+The Computer Information Systems-Information Technology degree program provides a solid foundation in computing areas most important in today's workplace - including PC operating systems, common applications software, data communications and networking, database management systems, computer programming, and systems analysis and design.
 In addition to required courses all students take in the program, elective courses may be chosen to develop specialization in a selected area of computing or to obtain a broader understanding of computer technologies and how they fit together.
 (Many of our students use their elective courses to earn related Proficiency Certificates in addition to their degree, such as the Computer Programming, Network and Systems Administration, Web Development, or Cybersecurity Proficiency Certificates.)

-- Use technology effectively to communicate and analyze information related to computer information systems. - Work as a part of a professional team to analyze, design and implement computer information systems. - Install, configure and maintain computer information systems, including the systemÕs operating system and common computer hardware and software. - Demonstrate a broad knowledge of computer information systems terminology and practices, including those related to networking and data communications technology. - Effectively use word processing, spreadsheet, presentation graphics and database management software in a professional office environment. - Design and implement a relational database. - Develop solutions to common programming problems using the structured sequential logic of computer programming languages.
+- Use technology effectively to communicate and analyze information related to computer information systems. - Work as a part of a professional team to analyze, design and implement computer information systems. - Install, configure and maintain computer information systems, including the system's operating system and common computer hardware and software. - Demonstrate a broad knowledge of computer information systems terminology and practices, including those related to networking and data communications technology. - Effectively use word processing, spreadsheet, presentation graphics and database management software in a professional office environment. - Design and implement a relational database. - Develop solutions to common programming problems using the structured sequential logic of computer programming languages.

 This program is open to interested students.
-However, new students are normally required to take the CollegeÖs placement test at their time of entry.
+However, students are required to satisfy placement at the time of admission.